lmstudio-ai/venvstacks/docs/file-formats.rst

   These declared dependencies will be transitively locked when locking the layer.
   The list of requirements must be present, but is permitted to be empty.

+While there are no formal restrictions on the symbols permitted in layer names, the ``@`` symbol is used to separate the layer name from the lock version for implicitly versioned layers, so using it as part of a layer name may cause confusion when attempting to determine whether a published artifact or exported environment is using implicit lock versioning or is referring to an external version number.

 All layer specifications may also contain the following optional fields:

 * ``platforms`` (:toml:`array` of :toml:`strings <string>`):